loopbackio/loopback-next/packages/repository/README.md

 // Using the Mixin
 class MyApplication extends RepositoryMixin(Application) {}

-// MyRepository will be bound to key `repositories.ProductRepository` const app = new MyApplication({repositories: [ProductRepository]});
+// ProductRepository will be bound to key `repositories.ProductRepository` const app = new MyApplication({repositories: [ProductRepository]});
-// MyRepository2 will be bound to key `repositories.CategoryRepository`
+// CategoryRepository will be bound to key `repositories.CategoryRepository` app.repository(CategoryRepository);
-app.repository(CategoryRepository);
 ```